-Symptoms of a broken wrist will vary depending on the severity and grade of the injury.
-In most cases, regardless of the grade, swelling and pain is experienced.
+Symptoms of a broken wrist will vary depending on the severity of the injury.
+In most cases swelling and pain is experienced.
 This pain is likely to become worse when moving the hand.
 Numbness and tingling may also be experienced in the fingers or hand.
 Bruising around the wrist is common.
 If the break is significant, boney deformity and bones protruding from the skin can be observed.

-There are a few different fractures that can contribute to a broken or fractures wrist:
+Here are a few examples of different fractures that can contribute to a broken wrist:

-- Scaphoid fracture: The most common fracture involving a fracture to one of the small carpal bones in the wrist named the scaphoid bone.
-Prolonged or incomplete healing can occur due to poor blood supply in to the scaphoid.
+- Scaphoid fracture: A scaphoid fracture is a common fracture involving one of the small carpal bones in the wrist named the scaphoid bone.

-- Colles fracture: This fracture is often the cause of an outstretched arm.
-This break occurs at radius bone in the forearm.
+- Colles fracture: This fracture is often the caused by a fall onto an outstretched arm.
+The radius bone in the forearm is broken.
 Elderly females who have osteoporosis are prone to this fracture.

 If you have a broken or fractured wrist, treatment can involve:

-- Immobilisation in a cast or splint for 4 – 8 weeks as the injury and bone heals
+- Immobilisation in a cast or splint for a period of time until the bone heals.